Skip links

 What Made This Client’s Situation Unique

-The company offered specialized contract research and scientific advisory services with strong credentials in European markets.
-Their challenge was that U.S. search engines had almost no context for who they were.
-Google’s Knowledge Graph showed no meaningful connections between the company and the core entities American buyers were searching for: clinical trial design, IND submissions, FDA regulatory strategy, CRO partnerships, and pharmaceutical outsourcing.
+The company provided specialized contract research and scientific advisory services, with a solid reputation in Europe.
+However, U.S. search engines had little information about them.
+Google’s Knowledge Graph didn’t show any real links between the company and the main topics American buyers searched for, like clinical trial design, IND submissions, FDA regulatory strategy, CRO partnerships, and pharmaceutical outsourcing.

 Step 1: Building the Entity Inventory and Identifying Association Gaps